sabo-ibm/OCP4.10.56-install-GCP-Shared-VPC/README.md

                - '${ZONE_1}'
                - '${ZONE_2}'
            EOF
-    2. Create the corresponding GCP object:
+    1. Create the corresponding GCP object:

            gcloud deployment-manager deployments create ${INFRA_ID}-infra --config 02_infra.yaml

-26. We now need to get the Cluster IP.
+28. We now need to get the Cluster IP.
 This is basically the loadbalancer IP that we created in the previous step.
 This IP is used as the Host IP addresses for the DNS record sets that will be put into our private DNS zone.
+       ! run dns.sh

         export CLUSTER_IP=(`gcloud compute addresses describe ${INFRA_ID}-cluster-ip --region=${REGION} --format json | jq -r .address`)

-27. We now create the required record sets for api communication among the cluster nodes.
+29. We now create the required record sets for api communication among the cluster nodes.

         if [ -f transaction.yaml ]; then rm transaction.yaml; fi
         gcloud dns record-sets transaction start --zone ocp-private-zone